Aayushstha03/ts-tree-diff/outputs/https_www_bankofengland_co_uk_paper_2025_ps_amendments_to_the_boes_approach_to_setting_a_mrel.md

     [Tracked change comparison between current MREL SoP and future MREL SoP](https://www.bankofengland.co.uk/-/media/boe/files/paper/2025/tracked-change-comparison-between-current-mrel-sop-and-future-mrel-sop).

+*   ### Annex 3: Final version of destination table

-*   The following table sets out the UK CRR provisions in scope of the exercise described in Section 2.
+    The following table sets out the UK CRR provisions in scope of the exercise described in Section 2.
 The table indicates the expected treatment for each provision to be revoked.

     The proposed treatment is indicated as follows: